latex3/tagging-project/documentation/prototype-usage-instructions.md

 # Using the LaTeX prototype for accessible PDF (as of 2024/06)

 The new code can be used with pdfLaTeX or the Unicode engine luaLaTeX.
-The later is the preferred engine recommended for new documents.
+The latter is the preferred engine recommended for new documents.

 The interface descriptions below are all temporary and will be replaced